Time dispersion in quantum electrodynamics: Applications

 For the first pair, we do the integral over $p$ first.
 This turns ${\varphi_{1}}\left(p\right)\to{\varphi_{1}}\left({p'+k}\right)$.
 Next we do the integral over $k$ and the second $\delta$ function.
 This leaves:

 This is a convolution of two Gaussians.
 This results in a single Gaussian of the form:

 with dispersion:

 What this is saying is that the resulting amplitude is a GTF centered on the average value of the total initial momentum, with a total dispersion which is a Pythagorean sum over the two initial dispersions.
+The second pair of $\delta$ functions goes exactly the same way, but in reverse.